 Is there anything that makes a Rick Steves group different from another tour?

-Rick Steves groups are generally better informed, more interested and better prepared for what's in store than many other tour groups.
-I once asked some tour members why they thought this was the case and they replied that it was possibly because many of our people watch public television, which is apparently more edifying and educational than the commercial channels!
-Others suggested that Rick's philosophy draws an open minded people who are curious about everything.
+Rick Steves groups are generally better informed, more interested, and better prepared for what's in store than many other tour groups.
+I once asked some tour members why they thought this was the case, and they replied that it was possibly because many of our people watch public television, which is apparently more edifying and educational than the commercial channels!
+Others suggested that Rick's philosophy draws open-minded people who are curious about everything.
 Whatever the reason, our groups are a pleasure to work with and a major reason why I enjoy working for Rick Steves.

 What are the oddest questions you've been asked?

 Oh, there is a lot of competition here.
 A lady once asked why there was a beeping noise on our traffic-light controlled crossings.
 I explained that it was to let blind people know that there was a crossing and that the light was green.
 Obviously not understanding that I was referring to pedestrians, she was horrified that we allowed blind people to drive on our roads.

 Another one was when I was touring in Scotland and we were driving past lots of fields full of sheep.
 A lady asked me what all the sheep did at night.
 I replied that some went to the local pub, some to the disco, but mostly they just stayed in the fields.

 You're known for your sense of humor.
 Does this help you in your work?